The complex volume of SL(n,C)-representations of 3-manifolds: Introduction

 We show that the definition of the Cheeger-Chern-Simons invariant naturally extends to compact manifolds with boundary, and representations $\rho\colon \pi_1(M)\to\SL(n,\C)$ that are \emph{boundary-unipotent}, i.e.~take peripheral subgroups to a conjugate of the unipotent group $N$ of upper triangular matrices with $1$'s on the diagonal.
 We formulate all our results in this more general setup.

 The main result of the paper is a concrete algorithm for computing the set of complex volumes.
 The idea is that the set of (conjugacy classes of) boundary-unipotent representations can be parametrized by a variety, called the \emph{Ptolemy variety}, which is defined by homogeneous polynomials of degree $2$.
 The Ptolemy variety depends on a choice of triangulation, but if the triangulation is sufficiently fine, every representation is detected by the Ptolemy variety.
-A point $c$ in the Ptolemy variety naturally determines an element $\lambda(c)$ in Neumann's extended Bloch group $\widehat\B(\C)$, and if $\rho$ is the representation corresponding to $c$, we have
+We show that a point $c$ in the Ptolemy variety naturally determines an element $\lambda(c)$ in Neumann's extended Bloch group $\widehat\B(\C)$, such that if $\rho$ is the representation corresponding to $c$, we have

 where $R\colon\widehat\B(\C)\to\C/4\pi^2\Z$ is a Rogers dilogarithm.

 There is a canonical group homomorphism